beroset/docker_dss/README.md

 If everything goes successfully, the result will be a `beroset/opendss` container image.
 Running `podman images` should verify that the `beroset/opendss` image has indeed been created.

 ## Different distributions
-The code currently supports Fedora, Debian, Ubuntu, Arch, CentOS, OpenSUSE and Alpine distribution containers, although there are some problems with the Alpine distribution.
+The code currently supports Fedora, Debian, Ubuntu, Arch, CentOS, OpenSUSE and Alpine distribution containers.

 |base   | image size (MB) | build command | notes                 |
 | ----- | ---------- | ------------- | --------------------- |